Computerized Tomography (Low Dose CT Scan)

 A highly advanced diagnostic technique which combines a powerful magnetic field, radio frequency waves and computers to produce high quality images of the body's internal tissues.
 These images help physicians diagnose specific medical conditions.

 A mammogram is an x-ray picture of the breast.
-Mammograms can be used to check for breast cancer in women who have no signs or symptoms of the disease.
+Mammograms are used to check for breast cancer in women who have no signs or symptoms of the disease.
 This type of mammogram is called a screening mammogram.
 Screening mammograms usually involve two or more x-ray pictures, or images, of each breast.
+We offer 3D mammography (tomosynthesis) which allows our physicians to see images of the breast in layers, improving visibility and detection of breast tumors, while reducing the frequency of "false positives" and the need for additional testing.

 A type of medical imaging that uses small amounts of radioactive material (called tracers) to help diagnose and/or treat a variety of conditions or diseases.
 Nuclear medicine scans give doctors important information about how various parts of the body are working.